 (b) on such later day as, at the request of the Chief Executive Officer of Westpac, is approved in writing by the Minister responsible for the administration of the Credit Act 1984;

-“Treasurer” means the Treasurer of the State;
+Treasurer means the Treasurer of the State;

-“undertaking of Challenge” means the business and all of the property of Challenge (except any excluded assets and any right or power of Challenge relating to any excluded assets) vested in or belonging to or held by that bank immediately before the commencement time and all of the liabilities to which that bank is subject immediately before the commencement time;
+undertaking of Challenge means the business and all of the property of Challenge (except any excluded assets and any right or power of Challenge relating to any excluded assets) vested in or belonging to or held by that bank immediately before the commencement time and all of the liabilities to which that bank is subject immediately before the commencement time;

-“Victorian Act” means the Westpac and Bank of Melbourne (Challenge Bank) Act 1996 of the Parliament of Victoria;
+Victorian Act means the Westpac and Bank of Melbourne (Challenge Bank) Act 1996 of the Parliament of Victoria;

-“Westpac” means Westpac Banking Corporation (ARBN: 007 457 141);
+Westpac means Westpac Banking Corporation (ARBN: 007 457 141);

-“Westpac employee” means a person employed by Westpac in Western Australia immediately before the commencement time and who will be employed by Challenge at the commencement time as a result of section 10 (1).
+Westpac employee means a person employed by Westpac in Western Australia immediately before the commencement time and who will be employed by Challenge at the commencement time as a result of section 10 (1).

 4. Act binds the Crown